UCL-ARC/python-tooling/index.md

 Otherwise, each page on this site highlights recommended packages or services for each area.
 These shouldn't be taken as set in stone for every project, but are a good place to start.

+### Traffic lights
+Each item has an (opinionated) traffic light.
+The meaning of these is:
+- 🟢 At least one person in ARC uses this.
+We actively recommend using it above other tools.
+It is the single recommended package for a given purpose.
+- 🟠 We don't discourage using this, but it may duplicate functionality of a green tool.
+- 🔴 We actively discourage using this.
+This could be because it's no longer maintained, not open source, or difficult to use.
+Consider moving to alternatives if you're currently using something that's red.
+A reason is given next to each red item.